 - Create off set or articulated wall planes for front and rear elevations. - Create the opportunity for front & rear single story elements or, in the case of higher density prototypes, reduce or 'step-down' the massing at key focal areas and intersections. - Utilize roof hips, dormers, staggered gables, etc. to vary roof forms and create visual interest. - Create the opportunity for usable outdoor spaces with front porches, courtyards, decks or balconies. - Diversify the orientation and placement of porches, residential entries, and garages. - Provide full architectural treatment & finish to any elevation facing a public street, park, or open space. - For single family detached prototypes, a variation of at least 5'-0" in lot width or building frontage shall define a prototype. - Consider dedicated plans or elevations for key entry, corner, or end locations.
-Corner plans or elevations could include multiple or "wrap around" porches, alternate garage locations/access, etc. - All trash enclosures shall meet or exceed the City's requirements in addition to the following: - Trash enclosures that are viewable from public areas should be adequately screened and constructed of materials complementary to the adjacent architecture. - Trash enclosures, parking areas and service areas should be screened from adjacent residential neighborhoods. - 3.
+Corner plans or elevations could include multiple or "wrap around" porches, alternate garage locations/access, etc. - All trash enclosures shall meet or exceed the City's requirements in addition to the following: - Trash enclosures that are viewable from public areas should be adequately screened and constructed of materials complementary to the adjacent architecture. - 2.
+Trash enclosures, parking areas and service areas should be screened from adjacent residential neighborhoods. - 3.
 Where possible, trash enclosures should be: - Located to provide convenient access to residents and service providers.
 Attention should be paid to the proximity of adjacent residential entries, balconies, patios and yard areas. - Adjacent to main or major entries, but not as their "focal point." - 4.
 Screening may occur in the form of masonry walls, landscaping, trellises and/or other landscape or hardscape elements subject to City approval.
 Screening shall also mitigate overhead views from residents of adjacent buildings.
-The proposed height of the screen shall be adequate to fully obscure the view of the service area. - All project sites shall be designed to meet all the Integrated Waste Department's requirements, including the requirements for Sizing of Storage, Location of Collection Area, Accessibility for Collection Vehicles, and Collection of Sorted/Diverted Waste Types.
+The proposed height of the screen shall be adequate to fully obscure the view of the service area.

-This page intentionally left blank
+This page intentionally left blank.